ManuelAndia/YGOProxyPrinter/README.md

 [![Build PyQt5 Executables](https://github.com/ManuelAndia/YGOProxyPrinter/actions/workflows/build.yml/badge.svg)](https://github.com/ManuelAndia/YGOProxyPrinter/actions/workflows/build.yml)

+## What is YGO Proxy Printer?
+It is a simple tool which allows for quickly printing up to nine Yu-Gi-Oh! card proxies, with high-resolution artworks and at the exact dimensions of an actual card (59mm × 86mm).

+> [!WARNING]
+> This tool is designed for casual use only, and for personal training purposes.
+Make sure you read and understand the card game's publisher's policies if you intend to use proxies for any other purposes.

+## How does it work?
+The user can quickly search for cards by name (or partial name) in the online database provided by [YGOProDeck](https://www.ygoprodeck.com).
+Up to nine cards can be assembled on a single page.
+The app then lets the user export the resulting page to a PDF file with A4 paper format (210mm × 297mm), which is ready to print!
+Just make sure to set up your printer to print at the actual document size, with no resizing whatsoever (usually this setting is called "Actual size").

 ## Tutorial
 See provided [Tutorial](./TUTORIAL.md).

 ## Running the software
-Either use the executables in the releases, or install your own version from source code, assuming you have a working distribution of `conda` installed on your system.
+Either use the executables in the [releases](https://github.com/ManuelAndia/YGOProxyPrinter/releases) (<u>recommended for most users</u>), or install your own version from source code, assuming you have a working distribution of `conda` installed on your system.
+For more details on the second option (<u>advanced users</u>), see below.

-### Manual installation
+<details><summary>Manual installation</summary>

 Create environment:
 ```powershell
 conda create -n QtCreator python=3.8.8 pip